Jean Perrin: Research

 Perrin was also the recipient of numerous prestigious awards including the Joule Prize of the Royal Society in 1896 and the La Caze Prize of the French Academy of Sciences.
 He was twice appointed a member of the Solvay Committee at Brussels in 1911 and in 1921.
 He also held memberships with the Royal Society of London and with the Academies of Sciences of Belgium, Sweden, Turin, Prague, Romania and China.
 He became a Commander of the Legion of Honour in 1926 and was made Commander of the Order of Léopold (Belgium).

 In 1919, Perrin proposed that nuclear reactions can provide the source of energy in stars.
 He realized that the mass of a helium atom is less than that of four atoms of hydrogen, and that the mass-energy equivalence of Einstein implies that the nuclear fusion (4 H → He) could liberate sufficient energy to make stars shine for billions of years.
 A similar theory was first proposed by American chemist William Draper Harkins in 1915.
 It remained for Hans Bethe and Carl Friedrich von Weizsäcker to determine the detailed mechanism of stellar nucleosynthesis during the 1930s.

-In 1927, he founded the Institut de Biologie Physico-Chimique together with chemist André Job and physiologist André Mayer.
+In 1927, Perrin founded the Institut de Biologie Physico-Chimique together with chemist André Job and physiologist André Mayer.
 Funding was provided by Edmond James de Rothschild.
 In 1937, Perrin established the Palais de la Découverte, a science museum in Paris.

 Perrin is considered the founding father of the National Centre for Scientific Research (Centre National de la Recherche Scientifique (CNRS)).
 Following a petition by Perrin signed by over 80 scientists, among them eight Nobel Prize laureates, the French education minister set up the Conseil Supérieur de la Recherche Scientifique (French National Research Council) in April 1933.
 In 1936, Perrin, now an undersecretary for research, founded the Service Central de la Recherche Scientifique (French Central Agency for Scientific Research).
-Both institutions were merged under the CNRS umbrella on October 19, 1939.
+Both institutions were merged under the CNRS umbrella on 19 October 1939.

-His notable students include Pierre Victor Auger.
-Jean Perrin was the father of Francis Perrin, also a physicist.

 Personal life and death

 Perrin was an atheist and a socialist.
-He was an officer in the engineer corps during World War I.
+He was an officer in the Engineer Corps during World War I. In 1915, he was appointed Deputy Chief of the Directorate of Inventions for National Defense, which aimed to coordinate French laboratories in the war effort.

+In 1897, Perrin married Henriette Duportal (1869–1938), with whom he had a son, Francis, who later became a physicist.

-After the death of Perrin's wife Henriette in 1938, Nine Choucroun (1896–1978), founder of the Nine Choucroun Prize, became Perrin's partner.
-In June 1940, when the Germans invaded France, Choucroun and Perrin escaped to Casablanca on the ocean liner Massilia, with part of the French government.
-In December 1941, they boarded the SS Excambion to New York City, arriving on December 23.
+After Henriette's death in 1938, Nine Choucroun became Perrin's partner.
+In June 1940, when the Germans invaded France, he and Choucroun escaped to Casablanca on the ocean liner Massilia, with part of the French government.
+In December 1941, they boarded the SS Excambion to New York City, arriving on 23 December.

-Perrin died at Mount Sinai Hospital in New York on 17 April 1942 at the age of 71.
+Perrin died on 17 April 1942 at Mount Sinai Hospital in New York City at the age of 71.

-After the War, in 1948, his remains were transported back to France by the cruiser Jeanne d'Arc and buried in the Panthéon.
+After the War, in 1948, his remains were transported back to France by the cruiser Jeanne d'Arc and are buried in the Panthéon.